~ Fae Folklore ~

 GOBLINS, ELVES, AND GNOMES

 Trying to explain or talking about beings not considered spirits, angels, or human beings is rather difficult.
-They, however, share something in common,

 and more.
 We could give them the generic name of elemental creatures, nature spirits.
 They all inhabit the Magic World of Fairies.